JNjenga/8085/readme.md

 While the development of this software is solely for recreational purposes, I believe it can be used as a teaching tool for those who are not fortunate enough to own a  physical training kit.

-*While the core functionality is almost done, this software is still in development.
-Feel free to play around with it and give feedback.*
+*This app is still in development.
+In the meantime feel free to play around with it and give feedback.*

 ---